 Proposals are welcome in all disciplines – engineering, natural sciences, medical sciences, humanities, and social sciences.

 Funding for this call is still available.
-The deadline for submissions and UK institutional approval is now open for the second wave of assessment and will close on 27 October at 17:00 (UK time).
+The deadline for submissions and UK institutional approval is now open for the final wave of assessment and will close on 12 January at 17:00 (UK time).

 Horizon Europe is the largest ever EU Framework Programme for research and innovation, with a budget of over €95 billion (2021–2027, excluding contributions from associate countries).
 Such EU programmes offer significant opportunities to access new knowledge, partners, markets, customers and suppliers.